Last updated on January 6, 2023

 The main thing to keep in mind when trying to find what could work in Duel Commander is that this format is as close to regular EDH as it is to duel formats.
 A lot of EDH staples would prove far from useful in Duel Commander thanks to the differences in gameplay.
 Politics aren’t an option in duel formats so you should focus on more, well, focused cards.

-Some of the format’s most played cards include Swords to Plowshares, Force Spike, Demonic Tutor, Fatal Push, and Force of Will.
-These are all obviously good in regular EDH, but things like targeted removal end up falling to the sidelines when the board can get as wild as it does in regular Commander.
+Some of the format’s most played cards include Demonic Tutor, Fatal Push, Force of Will, Force Spike, Orcish Bowmasters, Lightning Bolt, and Swords to Plowshares.
+Most of these are good in regular EDH, but things like targeted removal end up falling to the sidelines since the board can get wild with 3-4 players' cards.
 Where one format benefits from a board wipe that can instantly get rid of armies, the other benefits more from calculated hits to particularly threatening targets.

 According to Adrien “Oni” Demoget, the format:

-[…] can be played competitively from around 300 euros (about 295 dollars) and up, and that’s if you don’t own any cards before building the deck.
+[…] can be played competitively from around 300 euros (about $295) and up, and that’s if you don’t own any cards before building the deck.

 Adrien “Oni” Demoget

-He also estimates the average competitive deck to cost around 1k to 2k euros (about $980 and $1950 dollars respectively), but you can go for higher or lower costs depending on your playgroup’s competitive level.
+He also estimates the average competitive deck to cost around 1k to 2k euros (or around $980 to $1,950 dollars), but you can go for higher or lower costs depending on your playgroup’s competitive level.

 Duel Commander Products

-There aren’t currently any official products focused on Duel Commander since it’s not an officially-sanctioned format.
+There aren’t any official products focused on Duel Commander since it’s not a sanctioned format.
 Most of the Commander precons could work as decent bases from which to build a deck or a collection.

 There are plenty of precons to choose from if your plan is to play kitchen table duels.
 The cheaper ones from the most recent sets can be enough for some fun casual games without too much investment.
 Most precons from the same sets have relatively similar power levels and are even built to play against each other.